African-American Research Library and Cultural Center: Construction

 The groundbreaking ceremony occurred on October 23, 1999.
 After additional fundraising, construction of the building began in April 2001.
 PAWA Complex International – the largest African-American-owned architectural company in Florida – created the architectural design of the facility.
 Cecil Hayes – the first African American listed in the Architectural Digest top 100 – created the building's interior design and the artistic designer was Gary Moore.
 According to Morrison, over 50 percent of the construction contracts were done by African-American corporations.
 On October 26, 2002, the construction of the AARLCC was complete and finally opened to the public.

-Collections
+AARLCC Special Collections

-The African American Research Library's Special Collections houses over one million items, including rare books, artifacts, artwork, manuscripts, and reference materials focusing on the history and culture of people of African, African-American and Caribbean descent.
-20 African artifacts from the African American Research Library and Cultural Center's collection can be viewed in 3D through the use of Augmented reality (AR) via the Virtual AARLCC project, which was funded by a Library Services and Technology Act grant in order to expand access to the library's unique Special Collections.
+The African American Research Library's Special Collections houses over one million items, including rare books, artifacts, artwork, manuscripts, photographs, and reference materials focusing on the history and culture of people of African, African-American and Caribbean descent.
+African artifacts from the collection can be viewed in 3D through the use of Augmented reality (AR) via the Virtual AARLCC project, which was funded by a Library Services and Technology Act grant in order to expand access to the library's unique Special Collections.

+Notable collections in the archive include: